GMA General Policies

 - Do not reveal your personal address or telephone number or those of anyone else

-With the rise of national issues related to text messaging, emails, cell phones, social networking sites, and parties at individual homes, it is necessary to clarify the responsibility of the school in regard to discipline and liability.
-Gwynedd-Mercy Academy is responsible for the safety of each child while he/she is at school and/or at a school-sponsored event.
+With the rise of national issues related to text messaging, emails, cell phones, social networking sites, and parties at individual homes, it is necessary to clarify the responsibility of the school in regards to discipline and liability.
+Gwynedd-Mercy Academy is responsible for the safety of each child while at school and/or at a school-sponsored event.
 If there is an incident involving a threat, danger, or illegal activity involving your child outside of the school and/or school-sponsored event, it is the responsibility of the parent to bring the threat, danger, or illegal activity to the attention of the parents of the child(ren) involved, as well as reporting it to the proper legal authority.
 The school and/or employees are not responsible or liable for any issues or problems between students that occur outside of school.

 It is essential that all students know before coming to school how they will go home.
 For the safety and security of your child(ren), phone calls making changes during the day cannot be accepted.
 Emails or faxes with identifying parent information may be acceptable in the case of an emergency.